-Operational risk is defined as the potential loss arising from a breakdown in the Group's internal control or corporate governance that results in error, fraud, failure/delay to perform, or compromise of the Group's interests by employees.
-Operational risk also includes the potential loss arising from a major failure of computer systems and from disasters, for example, a major fire.
+Operational risk is defined as the risk of loss resulting from inadequate or failed internal processes, people and systems or from external events.
 Potential loss may be in the form of financial loss or other damages, for example, loss of reputation and public confidence that will impact the Group's credibility and ability to transact, maintain liquidity and obtain new business.